For Debra Thio, a Crime Pattern Analyst with the Police Intelligence Department (PID) of the Singapore Police Force

 The MHA Civilian Scholarship

-and five specialist tracks: Intelligence; Psychology; Commercial Affairs
+track and five Specialist tracks: Intelligence; Psychology; Commercial Affairs; Science and Technology;